GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 If you want to follow the first approach (direct interaction with registration endpoint), locate its endpoint URL by visiting `https://<your-gluu-host>/.well-known/openid-configuration` and inspect the property `registration_endpoint`.
 To know how to structure a payload, refer to section 3 of the OpenID Connect [Dynamic Client Registration 1.0 spec](http://openid.net/specs/openid-connect-registration-1_0.html).

-The more pleasant second alternative is using the Gluu server administration web interface.
+The second alternative is using the Gluu server administration web interface.
 Just follow these steps:

-- Log in to `https://<your-gluu-host>/identity` using the admin credentials
+- Login to oxTrust using the admin credentials

-- Go to `OpenId connect` > `Clients` and click the **Add client** button
+- Go to `OpenId connect` > `Clients` and click the `Add client` button

 - Fill out the form using the following values.
 Most of the default values are OK: